 London Dial-a-Ride, Door-to-door transport service in Greater London, United Kingdom.

-The service began in the 1980s through efforts by the Greenwich Association of the Disabled to improve transportation choices for disabled residents.
-It was later taken over by Transport for London and became part of the city's official public mobility network.
+The service was started in the 1980s by the Greenwich Association of the Disabled, which pushed for better travel options for disabled residents in London.
+Transport for London later took it over and made it part of the city's official public transport network.

 The service gives people with disabilities the independence to move around London and participate in everyday activities without relying solely on family or friends.
 Regular users often develop familiarity with drivers and assistants who become part of their weekly routine.